cirruslabs-io/suits/requestingblood.md

 # Blood Requesting Form

-User Will be able to request blood through the Suits Mobile Application
+User will be able to request blood through the Suits Mobile Application

 ## Step 1 : Once the user logged into the application, they can navigate into SaveYo Navigation bar of the application